Compressed Sensing: A Discrete Optimization Approach: Conclusion

 \section{Conclusion}

 In this paper, we introduced an $\ell_2$ regularized formulation \eqref{opt:our_formulation} for CS which emits a natural reformulation as a mixed integer second order cone program \eqref{opt:MISOC_W}.
 We presented a second order cone relaxation \eqref{opt:MISOC_W_relax} and a stronger but more expensive semidefinite cone relaxation \eqref{opt:poly_relax} to \eqref{opt:MISOC_W}.
 We presented Algorithm \ref{alg:BNB}, a custom branch-and-bound algorithm that can compute globally optimal solution for \eqref{opt:our_formulation}.
-We find that our approach produces solutions that are on average $6.22\%$ more sparse on synthetic data and $9.95\%$ more sparse on real world ECG data when compared to state of the art benchmark approaches.
+We find that our approach produces solutions that are on average $6.22\%$ more sparse on synthetic data and $9.95\%$ more sparse on real world ECG data when compared to three state of the art benchmark approaches. {This improvement in accuracy comes at the cost of an increase in computation time by several orders of magnitude.} When comparing only against the experiment-wise best performing benchmark method, our approach produces solutions that are on average $3.10\%$ more sparse on synthetic data and $3.88\%$ more sparse on real world ECG data.
+Moreover, our approach outperforms benchmark methods when used as part of a multi-label learning algorithm.
 Further work might focus on strengthening our convex relaxations by deriving additional valid inequalities for \eqref{opt:MISOC_W} or increasing the scalability of our branch-and-bound method.
 Algorithm \ref{alg:BNB} currently uses our second order cone relaxation to compute lower bounds.
 If fast problem specific solution methods could be derived for our positive semidefinite cone relaxation, employing the latter for lower bounds in Algorithm \ref{alg:BNB} could potentially lead to important scalability gains.